Borneo sweet potato dumplings

 1/2 teaspoon pepper

-Mix all the ingredients for the dipping sauce and mix well.
-Taste for a balance of sweet, salt and spice.
+Mix all the ingredients for the dipping sauce well.
+Taste for a balance of sweet, salt, and spice.
 Allow the dip to marinate at room temperature for at least 30 minutes.
-I usually make the dip the night before and keep in the fridge till needed.
+I usually make the dip the night before and keep it in the fridge until needed.

 Heat an oven to 375° F.

 Layer the potatoes and sweet potatoes in a single layer.
 Spray with olive oil and sprinkle with salt and pepper.
-Roast for 25-30 minutes till the potatoes are very soft and have started to char on the edges. remove and cool.
+Roast for 25-30 minutes until the potatoes are very soft and start charing on the edges.
+Remove and cool.

 Heat the oil in a large frying pan or wok.
 Add the garlic, ginger and scallions and cook for 2 minutes till the ginger no longer smells raw.

-Finely dice the potatoes and sweet potatoes into very small cubes, it is ok if it gets mashed.
-Add to the pot and mix in well.
-Add the soy sauce and the strained mushroom liquid and cook till the mix is completely dry.
+Finely dice the potatoes and sweet potatoes into very small cubes—it's okay if they get mashed.
+Add them to the pot and mix in well.
+Add the soy sauce and the strained mushroom liquid and cook until the mix is completely dry.
 Mix in the cilantro.
 Allow to cool.

-Note: The assembled dumplings can be stored like this for up to one day in the fridge.
-Depending on the wrapper sheets, sometimes the wrappers tend to stick to each other, I separate them using sheets of cling wrap or parchment paper.
+Note: The assembled dumplings can be stored in the fridge for up to one day.
+Depending on the wrapper sheets, sometimes the wrappers tend to stick to each other.
+I separate them using sheets of cling wrap or parchment paper.

-Heat 2 tablespoons of oil on a large frying pan.
-Fry the dumplings in a single layer and fry on one side for about 2 minutes till the wrapper is crisped and a deep golden.
+Heat 2 tablespoons of oil in a large frying pan.
+Fry the dumplings in a single layer on one side for about 2 minutes until the wrapper is crisped and deep golden.
 Flip and fry for 11/2 minutes again.
 Remove and drain on paper towels.

 Serve immediately with the dipping sauce.